acmattson3/studybot/README.md

 # How To Use
 Place text files in the same directory as the program.
 Each line should be formatted with ' !! ' between the questions and their corresponding answers.
 Any line containing '//' will be considered a "comment line" and will not show up in the questions and answers loaded into the program.
 Blank lines are skipped.

-**Note:** The comment character and Q/A delimiter (the thing separating the questions and answers on each line) are defined in Studybot.h if you wish to change them).
+**Note:** The comment character and Q/A delimiter (the thing separating the questions and answers on each line) are defined in Studybot.h if you wish to change them.

 ## Example:
 **Filename:** *example.txt*